-hysical dependence is a physiological state in which the body adapts to the drug after a period of regular exposure, resulting in withdrawal symptoms after abrupt discontinuation or a significant dosage reduction of a drug.
+Physical dependence is a physiological state in which the body adapts to the drug after a period of regular exposure, resulting in withdrawal symptoms after abrupt discontinuation or a significant dosage reduction of a drug.
 Withdrawal also may be precipitated through the administration of drugs with opioid antagonist activity (e.g., naloxone, nalmefene), mixed agonist/antagonist analgesics (e.g., butorphanol, nalbuphine), or partial agonists (e.g., buprenorphine).
-Physical dependence may not occur to a clinically significant degree until after several days to weeks of continued opioid usage.
+Physical dependence may not occur to a clinically significant degree until after several days to weeks of continued opioid usage

 Do not abruptly discontinue Pentazocine and Naloxone Tablets in a patient physically dependent on opioids.
-Rapid tappring of Pentazocine and Naloxone Tablets in a patient physically dependent on opioids may lead to serious withdrawal symptoms, uncontrolled pain, and suicide.
+Rapid tapering of Pentazocine and Naloxone Tablets in a patient physically dependent on opioids may lead to serious withdrawal symptoms, uncontrolled pain, and suicide.
 Rapid discontinuation has also been associated with attempts to find other sources of opioid analgesics, which may be confused with

-When discontinuing Pentazocine and Naloxone Tablets, gradually taper the dosage using a natientspecific When discontinuing Pentazocine and Naloxone lablets, gradually taper the dosage using a patientspecii plan that considers the following: the dose of Pentazocine and Naloxone Tablets the patient be been takin the duration of treatment, and the physical and psychological attributes of the patient.
-To improve the likelihood of a successful taper and minimize withdrawal symptoms, it is important that the opioid taper is schedule is agreed upon by the patient.
-In patients taking opioids for a long duration at high doses, ensu that a multimodal approach to pain management, including mental health support (if needed), is in place pri to initiating an opioid analgesic taper [see DOSAGE AND ADMINISTRATION, WARNINGS].
+When discontinuing Pentazocine and Naloxone Tablets, gradually taper the dosage using a patientspecific plan that considers the following: the dose of Pentazocine and Naloxone Tablets the patient has been taking, the duration of treatment, and the physical and psychological attributes of the patient.
+To improve the likelihood of a successful taper and minimize withdrawal symptoms, it is important that the opioid tapering chedule is agreed upon by the patient.
+In patients taking opioids for a long duration at high doses, or hat a multimodal approach to pain management, including mental health support (if needed). is in place o initiating an opioid analgesic taper [see DOSAGE AND ADMINISTRATION, WARNINGS].